For advertising rates, scroll all the way down

 The name Publius was chosen as a paean to James Madison, Alexander Hamilton and John Jay who used the name as a pseudonym by which to pen The Federalist Papers, the famous defense of the Constitution that was originally printed as newspapers articles in New York.
 The articles were meant to convince New Yorkers that their state should sign onto the Constitution.
 The trio used the name Publius for the man who brought a Republican form of government to Rome after Lucius Brutus overthrew the last King of Rome.
 This defense was later gathered into book form and today remains the most well reasoned advocacy for a Republican form of government ever written.
 Since the two friends that began this site fashioned themselves as modern day Publiuses, the name seemed a natural fit.

-So, in the great tradition of American political article writers, Publius’ Forum was launched and it grew amazingly fast by word of mouth alone.
+So, in the great tradition of American political article writers, Publius’ Forum was launched in May of 2001 and it grew amazingly fast by word of mouth alone.
 No advertising was attempted.
 By 2004 there were over 20 contributors and the hits went from hundreds a month to hundreds a day.

-The contributors to Publius’ Forum are well represented on the Internet.
+The contributors to Publius’ Forum were well represented on the Internet.
 Most of them have work on many sites, some of them are professors and businessmen and some are average citizens.
-But all of them have passionate points of view grounded in great conservative principle.
-And they are always an interesting read.
+But all of them had passionate points of view grounded in great conservative principle.
+And they were always an interesting read.

 As of the beginning of 2005, the Publius site was reinvented in Blog form.
 Since the Blog revolution that took down CBS news gained so much cache we decided to change our website address to a .blogspot.com address to take advantage of the popularity of Blogs and, thereby, spread our work even farther.
 Following that we become widely known, joining technorati, and the New Media Alliance among other groups.
 In 2006 we moved to the conservablogs group and, finally, in 2008 Publius began its own PubliusForum.com web address.